Chrissy Teigen Recalls Kneeling Before Beyoncé at the Grammys

-Chrissy Teigen literally knelt at the feet of Beyoncé at Sunday's 2018 Grammy Awards.
+Chrissy Teigen literally knelt at Beyoncé's feet at Sunday's 2018 Grammy Awards.

 E!
 News had reported that the pregnant model and husband John Legend left the event early, but not before stopping to greet the pop singer and her husband Jay-Z, who sat in the front row with their daughter Blue Ivy Carter.